hyperledger/indy-node/docs/process-based-load-script.md

 'file_max_split' - max number of splits to be done with 'file_sep' separator.
 Default is 2.

 'file_field' - split number to be used to run test with.
 Default is 2.

+####Parameters for specific request types

+'payment_method' - payment methods.
+Applicable for payment, verify_payment and get_payment_sources request types.
+Default is "sov".

+'payment_addrs_count' - count of payment addresses.
+Applicable for payment, verify_payment and get_payment_sources
+request types.
+Default is 10. _The count of payment addresses actually also determines the count of initial payment sources (one payment source per payment address).
+Please note, the count of initial payment sources serves as a buffer for payment request generator because new payments use receipts of previous payments as sources.
+In case there is no available sources in the buffer, payment request generator prints a message to stdout that a next request cannot be generated since no req data are available._

 ## Examples